 The Committee on the Elimination of Discrimination against Women (CEDAW) considered, in India's Periodic Report in February 2000, that 'such social practices as the caste system ... present major obstacles to the implementation of the Convention'.
 It also noted that discrimination against women who belong to particular castes or ethnic or religious groups was also manifest in extreme forms of physical and sexual violence and harassment.
 The Indian government was urged to 'implement existing legislation prohibiting such practices as ... caste-based discrimination'.
-In Committee was concerned with the continuing discrimination, including violence, suffered by women of the Dalit community, despite the passage of the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act 1989.
+The Committee was concerned with the continuing discrimination, including violence, suffered by women of the Dalit community, despite the passage of the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act 1989.
 It also urged the Government to prevent discrimination against Dalit women and prohibit the devadasi system.
-In Indian against Dalit women and prohibit the devadasi system.